KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 ![10x10, one perturbed, twilight](https://user-images.githubusercontent.com/104760326/188586292-599d7e96-57f2-4e70-a445-8ad671d5f781.gif)

 The parameters are chosen such that we have oscillatory behaviour and the colormap is only with respect to the first equation of FitzHugh-Nagumo. \
-Observe the propagation of the pertubation throughout the network.
+Observe the propagation of the pertubation awaz from perturbed node throughout the network.